rosulek/vamonos/index.md

 # See it in action!

 Here is a Vamonos visualization of the *selection sort* algorithm.
 Feel free to jump right in and play around with it.
-Or, if you'd like a short guided tour,
+Or, if you'd like a short guided tour, <input type="button" id="tutorial" onclick="tut.restart()" value="press here">

->    <button id="tutorial" onclick="tut.restart()">press here</button>

 >    <table class="vamonos">
 >        <tr><td class="pseudocode-and-controls">